Skhmt/skhmt.github.io/README.md

 On the next page, name your application something and set the Redirect URI to [url]/koala/ .

 Once that's done, on the connections page you should see your app at the bottom.
 Click "edit" and take note of your Client ID.
+You do NOT need a Client Secret and it will not be used for this.

 In /koala/scripts.js remove StreamKoala's Client ID and add yours in line 2 within the quotation marks.